 - 2 Tbs canola oil

-- 1 cup dried fruit, chopped (cranberries, raisins, apricots, etc)
+- 1 cup chopped dried fruit cranberries, raisins, apricots, etc

 - 1 cup sugar

-- ¼ cup peanut butter OR PB2 Peanut Butter Powder
+- 1/4 cup peanut butter OR PB2 powdered peanut butter

-- Line a 9 x 13 inch baking pan with foil, so that it hangs over the sides.
-Spray with cooking spray and set the pan aside.
+Line a 9 x13 pan with foil, so that it hangs over the sides.
+Spray foil with cooking spray and set pan aside.

-- Heat canola oil in a large saute pan.
-Add quinoa and oats, toss to coat with oil, and toast lightly.
+Heat canola oil in a large saute pan, and add quinoa and oats.
+Stir to coat with oil, and lightly toast the oats and quinoa.
 Remove from heat and let cool.

-- Put oat mixture into a large mixing bowl, and add cashews, sunflower seeds, fruit, chocolate chips, and Cheerios.
-Stir well to combine.
+Place oat mixture into a large mixing bowl, and add cashews, sunflower seeds, chopped fruit, chocolate chips and Cheerios.
+Stir everything together to combine well.

-- Pour sugar and water into a medium saucepan, stir lightly to combine, and bring to a boil.
-Cook over medium-high heat, without stirring, until sugar turns a light golden color - about 6 minutes.
-Reduce heat to medium-low, and continue to boil, until sugar is a dark amber color (another 1-3 minutes).
-Stir only as needed.
+Place sugar and water in a medium saucepan, stir lightly to dissolve, and bring to a boil.
+Cook over medium-high heat without stirring, until sugar is a faint golden color (about 6 minutes).
+Reduce heat to medium-low and continue to cook, stirring only as needed, until color is deep amber (another 1-3 minutes).

-- Immediately remove from heat, and whisk half and half, vanilla, and peanut butter or PB2 powder into the sugar.
-Mixture will bubble vigorously, so be careful!
-Work quickly because caramel will start to thicken.
+Immediately remove from heat, and stir in half and half, vanilla and peanut butter or PB2 powder.

-- Refrigerate bars in an airtight container, or freeze.
+Store extras in an airtight container the refrigerator or freeze.